 http://sero.nmfs.noaa.gov/pr/endangered%20species/Sea%20Turtle%20and%20Smalltooth%20Sawfish%20Construction% 20Conditions%203-23-06.pdf i.
-Yes - the purpose of this project is to construct a public fishing pier.
+A component of the project is to construct a 400 foot-long fishing pier will be constructed.
+In addition, new staging docks will be constructed.

 1)Specific studies to develop projections of the future use of the pier over different time periods (e.g., annual, seasonal) have not been completed.
-However, discussions with the local project proponent emphasized that the proposed pier would address a gap in available recreational fishing access infrastructure in the project area - particularly for the Tyndall Air Force Base community.

-2) A)Fixed signs that are consistent with NOAA's and the State of Florida's current guidance with instructions on what to do in the event of hooking a listed species (e.g., sea turtle) will be placed at entrance to the proposed ADD NAME fishing pier and strategically at fixed intervals along its length; B) At the entrance to the pier there will also be kiosk/booth with additional information for best practices on catch and release and other fishing practices (e.g., placing cut line and hooks for disposal in trash cans) designed to limit potential adverse impacts to creatures.
-Any facilities (e.g., trash cans) needed to help anglers comply with these recommendations will also be provided.
+Assessments of actual levels of use of the pier would be completed as part of the proposed monitoring for this project.
+2) Fixed signs that are consistent with NOAA's and the State of Florida's current guidance with instructions on what to do in the event of hooking a listed species (e.g., sea turtle) will be placed at entrance to the fishing pier and strategically at fixed intervals along its length; B) At the entrance to the pier there will also be kiosk/booth with additional information for best practices on catch and release and other fishing practices (e.g., placing cut line and hooks for disposal in trash cans) designed to limit potential adverse impacts to creatures.
+Any facilities (e.g., trash cans, monofilament recycling bins) needed to help anglers comply with these recommendations will also be provided.
+Additionally, within the kiosk/booth the signage will include the NMFS "Dolphin Friendly Fishing and Viewing Tips" and NMFS' "Protect Dolphin" signs will be placed at consistent intervals along the length of the pier.

 ii.
 Grating design, manufacturer's information, %LT, the type of decking material and spacing will be determined in the final project design.
-To the extent the SAV survey identifies areas of SAV that cannot be avoided the guidance and conditions within the Construction Guidelines in Florida for Minor Piling-Supported Structures Constructed in or over Submerged Aquatic Vegetation (SAV), Marsh or Mangrove Habitat (U.S. Army Corps of Engineers/National Marine Fisheries Service, 2001) would be implemented. ii.
-The height above MHW will be determined in the final project design.
+To the extent the SAV survey identifies areas of SAV that cannot be avoided the guidance and conditions within the Construction Guidelines in Florida for Minor Piling-Supported Structures Constructed in or over Submerged Aquatic Vegetation (SAV), Marsh or Mangrove Habitat (U.S. Army Corps of Engineers/National Marine Fisheries Service, 2001) would be implemented.

+ii.
+The height above MHW for both the fishing pier and the staging docks will be defined in the final project design.